psg-mit/twist-popl22/README.md

 The portion of the artifact evaluating this claim is the same as for the first claim.
 As noted in Section 8.2 (Methodology) of the paper, we compare the results of the analyses on the benchmark programs to Silq, a recent quantum programming language.
 Because Silq does not support the purity annotations that we extensively utilize, we did not translate the benchmark programs to Silq, and instead reasoned about whether Silq would accept an equivalent program.
 In the process of evaluating the first claim above, we confirm that Twist accepts the three programs _Teleport_, _Deutsch_, and _ShorCode_ that would be rejected by Silq.

-### Differences from Paper Submission

-This artifact includes two corrections from the original paper submission.
-The final version of the paper will include these corrections and be consistent with the artifact.

-1. The source of the _DeutschJozsa-MixedInit_ example in Appendix F.10 of the submitted paper was out of date.
-The correct version is included in this artifact, as `tests/paper/deutschjozsa-mixedinit.q`.
-The final version of the paper will include this correct version in the appendix.
-2. As pointed out by Reviewer C of the paper, Table 1 of the submitted paper included an error that stated that _Deutsch-MissingH_ failed the static analysis when, in fact, it passes the static analysis and fails the dynamic analysis.
-The interpreter included in this artifact correctly indicates a runtime error when executed on this test case, `tests/paper/deutsch-missingH.q`.
-The final version of the paper will correct this error in Table 1.

-In addition to the above two corrections, this artifact includes a performance evaluation based on wall-clock execution timings, which will differ from the graph in Figure 13 of the submitted paper.
+This artifact includes a performance evaluation based on wall-clock execution timings, which will differ from the graph in the submitted paper.
 As discussed in Section 8.2 (Methodology), our original hardware configuration was a MacBook Pro with 2.4GHz 8-Core Intel Core i9 processor and 64 GB of RAM with OpenMP enabled.
 The virtual machine may execute under significantly limited hardware specifications.
 We expect that running the quantum simulator in a virtual machine with fewer CPU cores, less physical RAM, and virtualization overhead compared to our original configuration will result in slower execution.
 In particular, the test cases on >20 qubits may take unreasonably long to execute in the VM.

 ### Benchmarks Included in Artifact